 What is Quartzite?

-Whilst most rocks on the planet are made up of several different minerals some are made up of just one.
-Quartzite which is composed almost entirely of quartz formed through the metamorphism (alteration in form) of sandstone which is a common sedimentary rock that contains minute grains of quartz.
+Whilst most rocks are made up of several different minerals some are made up of just one.
+Quartzite which is composed almost entirely of quartz formed through the metamorphism of sandstone.
+Sandstone is a common sedimentary rock made-up from minute grains of quartz.

-In its purest form quartzite is usually white or grey although the presence of iron can cause various shades of pink or red.
-Inclusions of chromium rich mica cause its colour to turn green and when used for decorative purposes, the stone becomes known as green aventurine.
-Other colours which may also be present will be caused by inclusions of different minerals.
+In its purest form quartzite is usually white or grey.
+Impurities of iron cause various shades of pink or red.
+Inclusions of chromium rich mica changes the colour to green.
+The green stone is better known as green aventurine.
+Different colours present in quartzite are caused by different mineral inclusions.